cisco/elsy/README.md

 $ lc bootstrap

 ## test your code
-$ lc test && lc smoketest
+$ lc test && lc blackbox-test

 ## package a new binary, will show up in ./target/
 $ lc package